STT-WWC2024/WWC-python-challenges/README.md

 44. Write a program that reads an integer from the user and handles invalid inputs.
 45. Write a function to check if a number is a prime number.
 46. Write a function to check if a given list is sorted.
+47. Create a program that imports the math module and uses its functions.